edwardcrompton/peaks/README.md

 root) automatically as long as the Docker containers are running.

 When the service worker needs recompiling this has to be triggered manually:
-> docker-compose run node gulp generate-service-worker
+> docker-compose exec node gulp generate-service-worker

 Deploying to Heroku
 -------------------